Anish-Agnihotri/touchCoin/README.md

 Website:
 To run our website, download the source files and open the ```index.html``` file with your favourite web browser.
 Do note, this may not work with older versions of the Opera or Internet Explorer browsers.

+## Software Usage
+We used the following technologies:

+1. C++ libraries - CMake, Boost, GCC (Compiler)
+2. Cryptonote-starter fork.
+3. Android SDK
+4. Boostrap

+## Fancy screenshots of it working

+## Thanks for reading!